arjunbalu1/groops-react/README.md

-# Groops Frontend (This whole repo is AI slop, not a single line was written by hand)
+# Groops Frontend (This whole repo is AI slop, pls dont look)

 **React frontend for activity-based group creation and participation**